ibm-ecosystem-engineering/SuperKnowa/1. Indexing documents/readme.md

 - [Elastic Search](../1.%20Indexing%20documents/Elastic%20Search/): A directory containing a Python notebook (`elasticsearch_indexer.ipynb`) that demonstrates how to index documents into Elasticsearch.
 - [Solr](../1.%20Indexing%20documents/Solr/): A directory containing a Python script (`solr_indexing.py`) that shows how to index documents into Solr.

-You can also index your documents in Watson Discovery by following the [documentation here](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-upload-data).
+- [Waston Discovery] You can also index your documents in Watson Discovery by following the [documentation here](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-upload-data).

 ![Indexing](./Screenshots/data_up.png)